-Coach Katelin began working with Pikes Peak Athletics shortly after moving to Colorado Springs in 2018 to begin her Master’s Degree at UCCS.
+Coach Katelin began working with Pikes Peak Athletics shortly after moving from Northern California to Colorado Springs in 2018.
 She found her passion for the sport of swimming at a young age and completed her athletic career after four years of swimming for Colorado Mesa University.
-While competing at CMU, Katelin was a Team Captain and broke three school records in numerous distance events.
-She earned her BS in Exercise Science during which she discovered her love for coaching and working with young athletes.
-Katelin grew up in Northern California and in her spare time enjoys spending time outside and traveling to see her two younger sisters.
+She earned her bachelor’s degree in Exercise Science during which she discovered her love for coaching and working with young athletes.
+Recently, she completed her master’s degree at UCCS in Strength and Conditioning and is looking forward to using her degree on the pool deck and in the weight room!
 At Pikes Peak Athletics, Katelin leads the Age Group team and is also a strength & conditioning coach for both the age group and senior team.
-Katelin’s love for swimming is evident through the energy she brings to the pool deck during each practice!
+Katelin’s love for coaching is evident through the energy she brings to each group of athletes!

 Over the past 20 years Justin has coached International elite athletes in New Zealand as well as elite athletes in the USA including: Greg Billington, Erin Storie, Alex Libin, and Sarah True.